Table Of Contents

 When you start getting reviews on Google, respond to them in a timely manner.
 Everyone who comes across your Google Maps listing and your Google reviews can view the responses you give to your reviewers.
 Don’t show your current and potential customers that you don’t care enough to respond to their complaints and compliments.

 It’s especially important to respond to the negative reviews you receive.
 Remember that these responses are public, so you’ll want to provide excellent customer service and attempt to resolve the issue is at all possible.
-Apologize to the customer and thank them for taking the time to leave you a detailed review.
+Apologise to the customer and thank them for taking the time to leave you a detailed review.
 Then, attempt to remedy the problem.
 If possible, invite them back or offer them an exclusive discount or another special offer.
 Your responses to negative reviews can actually be a way for you to win customers over depending on how you handle the situation.

 Add photos to your Google My Business listing to stand out in Google Maps and search results.
 Be sure to choose a photo that accurately represents your business or product.
 If you’re a restaurant, you may consider uploading a photo of one of your most popular dishes instead of a picture of your storefront.
 You can use multiple pictures in your Google My Business listing.
 Choose photos that will help the searcher decide that your business is the one they want to visit by only selecting your most relevant and visually appealing photos.